Take your career to the executive level and beyond

 Benefits of Our Approach

-You will interact with the best of the best – other executives dedicated to advancing their businesses and their careers.
+You will interact with the best of the best from research and industry experienced faculty, as well as classmates who are dedicated to advancing their business success and their careers.
 The EMBA curriculum gives you access to:

 • Experienced and highly qualified professors who are leaders in their field.

-• A cohort model — all students go through the same program together — and a personally assigned professional executive coach.
+• A cohort model — all students go through the same program together.

-• Online learning blended with traditional learning for flexibility and convenience.
+• Courses delivered by a mix of traditional classroom instruction and online learning for flexibility and convenience.

 Time Commitments

-Our intensive program will integrate with your busy professional life.
-You will:
+Our comprehensive program will integrate with your busy professional life and is completed in 18 months.

-• Two weeklong residencies at the University of Georgia Athens campus.
+• Two week-long (4 weekdays) residencies at the University of Georgia Athens campus.

 Certificates

-The Executive MBA Program offers certificates in Change Management, Workforce Diversity, and a Lean Six Sigma Green Belt.
+The Executive MBA Program offers certificates in Workforce Diversity, Leading Change, and a Lean Six Sigma Green Belt.

 Workforce Diversity